Robert Parker 100 | Stephen Tanzer 97

 |Bottle size||Standard bottle (0,75 liter)|

-Bottles in perfect condition: Labels and capsules excellent.
+Bottles in good condition: Labels slightly stained and capsules excellent.
 Levels into the neck.
 Stored in fully conditioned cellar.

 |When to drink|